Popular people derailed the nutrition policy for over half century because of their ambition, worst science, politics, business, and bias.

 Omega 6 is pro-inflammatory and Omega 3 is anti-inflammatory.

 Omega-3 is an “essential” fatty acid cannot synthesize by your body.
-These fatty acids reduce your risk towards coronary heart disease.
+These fatty acids reduce your risk of coronary heart disease.
 Additionally, it boosts your immune system.
-Omega 3 fatty acids are available in certain fish, grass-fed animal meat, flaxseed, walnut, chai seeds, and hemp seeds.
+Omega 3 fatty acids are available in certain fish, grass-fed animal meat, flaxseed, walnut, chia seeds, and hemp seeds.
 Eat wild salmon twice a week; it is the best source of omega 3; farm-raised salmon should avoid at any cost.